Hong Kong leader says shares compassion of people over Liu's death

 The 60-year-old Lam, a devout Catholic, has said she hopes to lead Hong Kong "towards new glory" in the next five years and to heal unprecedented social divisions that have continued to fester since the massive 2014 pro-democracy Occupy protests that blocked major roads in Hong Kong for 79 days.

-For an interactive graphic on Hong Kong public opinion poll, click tmsnrt.rs/299O0cu
+For an interactive graphic on Hong Kong public opinion poll, click http://fingfx.thomsonreuters.com/gfx/rngs/HONGKONG-POLL/010020KY1EB/index.html

 (Reporting by Martin Howell, editing by Bill Tarrant)